ATP Awards: Fans' Favourite

 The ATP Fans' Favourite award is voted online by tennis fans from the top 25 singles players and top 15 doubles teams in the year's Race Rankings as of the rankings update after the US Open is concluded.

 Stefan Edberg Sportsmanship Award

-The Stefan Edberg Sportsmanship award is unique as it is voted by the ATP players themselves from the ones nominated by the ATP.
+Nominees for the ATP's Sportsmanship Award, named after Stefan Edberg since 1996, are determined by an International Tennis Writers' Association (ITWA) vote; ATP players then vote for a winner from the list of nominees.
 The award goes to the player who, throughout the year, conducted himself at the highest level of professionalism and integrity, who competed with his fellow players with the utmost spirit of fairness and who promoted the game through his off-court activities.

 Arthur Ashe Humanitarian & Ron Bookman Media Excellence awards

 The Arthur Ashe Humanitarian award - This award is presented by the ATP to a person, not necessarily an ATP Player, who has made outstanding humanitarian contributions.

 The Ron Bookman Media Excellence award - This award is presented by the ATP to journalists who have made "significant contributions to the game of tennis".